How to call without a SIM card: 4 Tested ways

 Here’s how to start calling with internet-based apps:

-1. Download your preferred app.
-Choose from Facebook Messenger, Microsoft Teams, WhatsApp, or similar apps and install them on your device.
+2. Download your preferred app.
+Choose your preferred app and install it on your device.

-2. Set up your account.
+3. Set up your account.
 Create an account using your email address.
-Note that WhatsApp requires a phone number for initial verification, which can be a virtual number.
+Note that some apps like WhatsApp require a phone number for initial verification.

 3. Get an eSIM